 The Site Selector's Guild seeks to push professional site selection to the forefront of corporate location decisions through collaboration between site selectors, corporate customers, and economic development organizations.
 The Guild also seeks to create the future of professional site selection through education opportunities and mentorship of the next generation of site selection consultants.

-https://siteselectorsguild.com/
+For more information, visit: https://siteselectorsguild.com/

 Appendix H - Comparison of Texas Metros

 Population & Employment